 - 1 tbsp. olive oil

 - 1 garlic, minced

 - 3 tbsp. vegan shredded cheese (optional)

 In a large pot, bring water to boil and add the orzo.
 Cook for about 8 – 10 minutes or until orzo is cooked.
 Remove from heat and drain in a colander.

 Chop all vegetables (you may also do this while orzo is cooking to save time)

 In a large saucepan, heat oil over medium-low heat and add onion and garlic.
 Stir until fragrant.

-Add drained orzo and feta cheese to the saucepan and mix well.
+Add drained orzo and vegan cheese (optional) to the saucepan and mix well.

 Serve as a side dish with your favorite protein of choice and enjoy!